Publix #628 (Bayshore Blvd) - Tampa, FL

 243 Bayshore Blvd, Tampa, FL

-Opened in 1998 as one of the first smaller format Publix stores in the area.
-This store model is the older 28M.
+Opened on September 17, 1998 as one of the first smaller format Publix stores in the area.
+This store model is the 27M, being a predecessor to the current 28M model.

 Welcome to the Publix near Downtown Tampa!
-The other Publix in the Channel Club Apartments did not open until 2019, so residents living at or near those apartments and wanting to find a Publix would have to drive here or walk down to the 1st floor.
+The other Publix in the Channel Club Apartments did not open until August 29, 2019, so residents living at or near those apartments and wanting to find a Publix would have to drive here.

 This is also the primary Publix for Gasparilla, which happens in January and February.

-A Publix Delivery section and what looks to be books and magazines, placed in the former pharmacy.
+A Publix Delivery section along with books and magazines, placed in the former pharmacy.

-Aisle 1 is in a split formation with regular groceries and the deli and bakery departments.
-This layout is nearly similar to Publix #28 (current location) in Saint Petersburg.
+Aisle 1 is in a split formation with regular groceries and the deli/bakery departments.

 The deli is to the left, and the remainder of grab and go is to the right of aisle 1.